 During this lively, practical one-year course, students will cover a wide range of performance skills, contextual activities related to musical theatre and will also be given the opportunity to be involved in public performances.
 The method of learning is a mixture of both tutor led and practical sessions.

-Those enrolled on the course will study a range of dance styles and apply these to on-stage performances, as well as advancing their theoretical skills.
-Students will study the three core disciplines in dance: ballet, jazz and tap, along with other dance techniques such as contemporary, street dance and choreographic skills.
+Those enrolled on the course will study a range of dance styles and apply these to on-stage performances, as well as advancing their theoretical knowledge.
+Students may study key skills in dance: ballet, jazz and tap, along with other dance skill development such as contemporary, commercial or street dance

 What will I study?

 The units you will study are likely to include:

 - Communicating with an audience